devondragon/SpringUserFramework/README.md

 An audit event and listener are implmented to allow for recording security events, or any type of event you like, and logging them to a seperate file.
 You can easily replace the logging listener with your own and store audit events in a database, publish them to a REST API, or anything else.

+There is Role and Privilege setup service, which allows you to easily define Roles, associated Privileges, and Role inheritance hierachy in your application.yml.
+Check out the application.yml for the basic OOTB configuration, and look at the RolePrivilegeSetupService component.
+You can still create and leverage roles and privileges programatically, but this makes it easy to define and see the associations.

 ## How To Get Started